jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 ## Why do we need static typing?

-From the code above we can see that it does take some effort to write Python with type hints, so why is it peferrable anyway?
+From the code above we can see that it does take some effort to write Python with type hints, so why is it preferable anyway?
 Actually the merits can be drawn from many other statically typed languages like Go and Java:

 * Errors can be found at compile time, or even earlier if you are coding in an IDE.
 * [Studies][2] show that TypeScript or Flow can reduce the number of bugs by 15%.
-* Static typing can improve the readability and maintainability of program.
+* Static typing can improve the readability and maintainability of the program.
 * Type hints may have a positive impact on performance.

 Before we dive into details, let's differentiate between strong/weak typing and static/dynamic typing.

 ![Categories of typing](/images/python-typing/categories.png)

 Static/dynamic typing is easier to tell apart.
 Static typing validates variable types at compile time, such as Go, Java and C, while dynamic typing checks at runtime, like Python, JavaScript and PHP.
 Strong/weak typing, on the other hand, depends on the extent of implicit conversion.
 For instance, JavaScript is the least weakly typed language because all types of values can be added to each other.
-It is the language interpreter than does the implict conversion, so that number can be added to array, string to object, etc. PHP is another example of weakly typed language, in that string can be added to number, but a warning will be reported.
+It is the language interpreter that does the implicit conversion, so that number can be added to array, string to object, etc. PHP is another example of weakly typed language, in that string can be added to number, but a warning will be reported.
 Python, on the contrary, is strongly typed because this operation will immediately raise a `TypeError`.

 Back to the advantages of static typing.
 For Python, type hints can improve the readability of code.
-The following snippet defines the function arguments with explict types, so that the checker would instantly warn your about a wrong call.
+The following snippet defines the function arguments with explicit types, so that the checker would instantly warn you about a wrong call.
 Besides, type hints are also used by editor to provide informative and accurate autocomplete for invoking methods on an object.
 Python standard library is fully augmented with type hints, so you can input `some_str.` and choose from a list of methods of `str` object.

 ```python
 from typing import Any, Optional, NewType